How Global Calibration Strengthens Multiaccuracy

 \subsubsection{Weak Learning as Squared Loss Minimization}

-We observe that weak learning is essentially equivalent to non-trivial square loss minimization, that beats random guessing.
+We observe that weak learning is essentially equivalent to non-trivial squared loss minimization that beats random guessing.
 This observation is not entirely new, but will help elucidate several of our results.

 Assume that we have a function $h: \X \to [-1,1]$ so that $\cor(\y, h(\x)) = \E[h(\x)(2\y - 1)] \geq \beta$.
 For instance, $h$ could be the output of an $(\alpha, \beta)$-weak agnostic learner.
 Then \cite{hkrr2018} shows that the update $p(\x) = (1 + \beta h(\x))/2$ satisfies